 Oktoberfest at La Villita

 Dust off your lederhosen and dirndls — it’s time for Oktoberfest at La Villita, just steps away from the River Walk.
 This annual event features German beer, brats, polka music, and plenty of dancing.
+Keep an eye out for an official date for this event as it is TBD!

 Day of the Dead River Parade